-There are two types of massage therapy (myofascial release): direct and indirect.
-Direct myofascial release (or deep tissue work) method works on the restricted fascia.
+Myofascial release/massage therapy works on the body’s restricted fascia.
 Practitioners use thumbs, knuckles, elbows, or other tools to slowly stretch the restricted fascia by applying a moderate force.
 Direct myofascial release seeks for changes in the myofascial structures by stretching, elongation of fascia, or mobilizing adhesive tissues.
 The practitioner moves slowly through the layers of the fascia until the deep tissues are reached.
 The indirect method involves a gentle stretch, with only minimal pressure, which allows the fascia to “unwind” itself.
 The gentle traction applied to the restricted fascia will result in heat and increased blood flow in the area.
-This allows the body’s inherent ability for self correction to return, thus eliminating pain and restoring the optimum performance of the body.
+This allows the body’s inherent ability for self-correction to return, thus eliminating pain and restoring the optimum performance of the body.

-Contact our office today for more information or to book your next massage with one of our highly-skilled massage therapists!
+Contact our clinic today for more information or to book your next massage with one of our highly-skilled massage therapists!